consulo/consulo-dev.github.io/docs/tutorials/editor_basics/working_with_text.md

 Text replacement could be done by calling the `Document` object's `replaceString()` method.
 However, safely replacing the text requires the `Document` to be locked and any changes performed in a write action.
-See the [Threading Issues](/basics/architectural_overview/general_threading_rules.md) section to learn more about synchronization issues and changes safety on the IntelliJ Platform.
+See the [Threading Issues](/basics/architectural_overview/general_threading_rules.md) section to learn more about synchronization issues and changes safety on the Consulo.
 This example changes the document within a [`WriteCommandAction`](upsource:///platform/core-api/src/com/intellij/openapi/command/WriteCommandAction.java).

 The complete `EditorIllustrationAction.actionPerformed()` method is shown below: